sgottshall1997/ScriptTok/replit.md

 ## Overview
 This project is a comprehensive content generation platform designed to create social media content across various niches and platforms using multiple AI models.
 It features a full-stack TypeScript architecture with a React frontend, Express backend, and PostgreSQL database with Drizzle ORM.
 The platform aims to provide a robust solution for automated and optimized content creation, with a business vision to achieve significant engagement and conversion improvements for users.

+## Recent Changes
+**September 19, 2025**: Successfully implemented unified trending picks interface that groups Amazon and Perplexity data sources together with toggle functionality.
+Fixed critical TypeScript syntax errors in Dashboard.tsx and updated type definitions to match actual data structure.
+The interface now features a single trending picks section with a dropdown to switch between 🤖 Perplexity and 🛒 Amazon data sources, with conditional status cards and appropriate product icons for each source.

 ## User Preferences
 Preferred communication style: Simple, everyday language.